 Once you have your strategy in hand, it’s time to create the budget to support it.
 You now have a base to discuss with your executive team and align with your organization’s priorities and initiatives through your budgeting process.

-As you look at your plans for hiring employees around the world, you can reach out to Globalization Partners for help!
-Good luck and happy planning.
+As you look at your plans for hiring employees around the world, you can reach out to Globalization Partners for help.